 How Can I File Chapter 7 Bankruptcy and Keep My House?

-You can use Chapter 7 bankruptcy to save your house if both of the following are true:
+Again, you can file for Chapter 7 bankruptcy and keep your house (possibly preventing it from going into foreclosure) if both of the following are true:

-Suppose you're current on your payments but expect to fall behind very shortly.
-Perhaps your mortgage interest rate is due to reset higher, or you've reached the principal cap on an interest-only loan.
-It could be that you have just lost some work hours or been laid off.
-In these and similar situations, filing for Chapter 7 could be a big help.
-Except for a few categories of debt, you can eliminate virtually all your unsecured debt, such as credit card debt, personal loans, medical debts, money judgments, and car repossession deficiencies, in about four months.
-You can even stop paying them before you file (but be sure that you qualify first—it can be hard to catch up once you fall behind).
+Suppose you're current on your payments but having trouble keeping up with the payments because you have a lot of other debts, like credit card and medical bills.
+Filing for Chapter 7 could be helpful.
+Except for a few categories of debt, you can eliminate much of your unsecured debt, such as credit card debt, personal loans, medical debts, money judgments, and car repossession deficiencies, in about four months.
+You can even stop paying them before you file.
+But be sure that you qualify first—it can be hard to catch up once you fall behind.

 In every Chapter 7 case, the bankruptcy trustee looks for property to sell for the benefit of the creditors.
 The trustee will only be interested in selling the property that would produce money for the creditors.
 In other words, property that you own outright or in which you have equity.
 The trustee will subtract the following from the property's value: